Furyzer0/LC-3_rs/README.md

 `<program name> [file1] ...` \
 Run the program with the desired `.obj` file as argument

+# Crates
+## enum-primitive-derive
+Allows using enums in c style
+## libc
+I was lazy and used c functions to implement parts that are not related to emulation

 # Credits
 This project followed this [tutorial](https://justinmeiners.github.io/lc3-vm/).